Puppy Vaccination Schedule: What Shots Does Your Puppy Need?

 Shopper Approved

-Recommended puppy vaccination schedule for the first year
+Recommended vaccination schedule for puppies

 Your veterinarian will develop a vaccination schedule for your puppy based on its age and health.
 It’s important to follow the schedule carefully as the shots are spaced out based on how the body responds to the injections, as well as how long it’ll take the mother’s antibodies to wear off.